Normalizing Asymptotic Differential Equations: Holes in -Fields

 \part{Holes in $H$-Fields}

 Here we focus on holes in the algebraic closure $K$ of a Liouville closed $H$-field~$H$ with small derivation.
-After the preliminary Sections~\ref{sec:aux} and~\ref{sec:approx linear diff ops} we come in Sections~\ref{sec:split-normal holes}--\ref{sec:repulsive-normal} to the technical heart of Part~\ref{part:dents in H-fields}.
-Section~\ref{sec:split-normal holes} shows that every minimal hole in~$K$ gives rise to a $Z$-minimal slot $(Q, \fn, \hat b)$ in $H$ such that the slot~$(Q^\phi,\fn,\hat b)$ in~$H^\phi$ is eventually {\it split-normal}, meaning {\em normal with its linear part ``asymptotically'' splitting over $K^\phi$}; see Definition~\ref{SN} for the precise definition, and Theorem~\ref{thm:split-normal} for the detailed statement of the main result of this section.
-When $H$ is a Hardy field as in \cite{ADH5}, this asymptotic splitting will allow us to define a contractive operator on a space of real-valued functions; this operator then has a fixed point whose germ~$y$ satisfies $Q(y)=0$, $y\prec\fn$.
+After the preliminary Sections~\ref{sec:aux} and~\ref{sec:approx linear diff ops} we come in Sections~\ref{sec:split-normal holes}--\ref{sec:repulsive-normal} to the technical heart of Chapter~\ref{part:dents in H-fields}.
+Section~\ref{sec:split-normal holes} shows that every minimal hole in~$K$ gives rise to a $Z$-minimal slot $(Q, \fn, \hat b)$ in $H$ such that the slot~$(Q^\phi,\fn,\hat b)$ in~$H^\phi$ is eventually {\it split-normal}, meaning {\em normal with its linear part ``asymptotically'' splitting over $K^\phi$}; see Definition~\ref{SN} for the precise definition, and Theorem~\ref{thm:split-normal} for the main result of this section.
+When $H$ is a Hardy field as in \cite{ADH5}, this asymptotic splitting will allow us to define a contractive operator on a space of real-valued functions; this operator then has a fixed point whose germ~$y$ satisfies

 A main difficulty then lies in guaranteeing that such germs $y$ have similar asymptotic properties as~$\hat b$.
-Sections~\ref{sec:ultimate} and~\ref{sec:repulsive-normal} prepare the ground for dealing with this: In Section~\ref{sec:ultimate} we strengthen the concept of isolated slot to {\it ultimate}\/ slot (in $H$, or in $K$).
-This relies on the ultimate exceptional values of linear differential operators over $K$ introduced in Part~\ref{part:universal exp ext}.
+Sections~\ref{sec:ultimate} and~\ref{sec:repulsive-normal} prepare the ground for dealing with this: In Section~\ref{sec:ultimate} we strengthen the concept of isolated slot to {\it ultimate}\/ slot (in $H$, or in~$K$).
+This relies on the ultimate exceptional values of linear differential operators over $K$ introduced in Chapter~\ref{part:universal exp ext}.
 In Section~\ref{sec:repulsive-normal} we single out among split-normal slots those that are {\it repulsive-normal}, culminating in the proof of Theorem~\ref{thm:repulsive-normal}: an analogue of Theorem~\ref{thm:split-normal} producing from a minimal hole in $K$ and for small enough active $\phi>0$ in $H$ a deep repulsive-normal ultimate slot in~$H^\phi$.
 This is further improved in Theorem~\ref{thm:strongly repulsive-normal}.